zrsharp/EAP/README.md

 ## Unit 6-1 Understanding the Structure of a Report

 - The genre is reporting something (i.e research) which has been undertaken.
-- The main purpose is to summarize a piece of research, to offer interpretation, and to make recommendation for future work.
+- The main purpose is to summarize a piece of research, to offer interpretation, and to make recommendations for future work.
 - The audience is specialists in the field such as students, researchers, professors, or professionals.

 ### Section headings and their purposes

 - **abstract**: to give an overview of the whole report including its conclusion.
 - **introduction**: to introduce the topic and context, brief background information and a rationale for the research.
 - **literature review**: to present an overview of relevant recent research in the field.